 - All Selected Professions Fellowship recipients are required to sign a contract as acceptance of the award.
 Retain these instructions as they will become part of the fellowship contract if the applicant is awarded a fellowship.

-- The AAUW Selected Professions Fellowship must be larger than any other single or remunerative position (excluding tuition waivers) that a fellow receives during the fellowship year and must be acknowledges as the major award.
+- The AAUW Selected Professions Fellowship must be larger than any other single or paying position (excluding tuition and fee waivers) that a fellow receives during the fellowship year and must be acknowledges as the major award.
 Fellows must obtain written approval from AAUW to hold other funding and/or work opportunities.

 - Any changes in study plans for the fellowship year require the prior written approval of AAUW.

-- Stipend checks are made payable to fellows, not to institutions.
+- Stipends are made payable to fellows, not to institutions.

-Three recommendations are required.
+- Three recommendations are required.
 At least one must be from a professor under whom you have studied recently.
 Others can be from professors and/or professional colleagues.
-AAUW does not accept references from dossier services.
+AAUW does not accept references from dossier services, such as Parchment or Interfolio.

 - Applicants must upload transcripts of postsecondary academic work.
 Academic records of all undergraduate and graduate work at institutions where degrees were earned must be uploaded.
 Also upload a transcript for graduate work currently in progress.
 Transcripts must show grade for coursework transferred in.
 If transcript only shows courses and credits and no grades, then a transcript from the initial institution is required.
 All transcripts provided must include the applicant’s full name, the school’s name, all courses and all grades, as well as any other information requested in the application instructions.